Fires in California: why so many people have disappeared and is it possible to avoid a repetition of the tragedy

 Burning wood carries great danger, the flame is difficult to stop.
 However, each household can take a series of measures that will reduce the degree of risk.

-Need to start from the house.
-Buildings with roofs of heat-resistant materials increase the chances of escape from fire.
-It is also recommended to clean the building and its adjacent areas from flammable materials - including leaves.
+You need to start from the very home.
+Buildings with heat-resistant roofs increase the chances of escape from fire.
+It is also recommended to clean the building and the surrounding areas from flammable materials - including leaves.

 A family can create a “protective zone” between their home and the surrounding area.
-This means that it is necessary to remove everything that can catch fire, in the zone of nine meters from the building.
-Even when the trees closest to the house are at a distance of 9-30 meters, one must take care that their crowns are also separated from each other at such a distance - this makes it difficult for the fire to spread and reduces its speed.
+This means that everything that can catch fire must be removed in an area of nine meters from the building.
+Even when the trees closest to the house are at a distance of 9-30 meters, care must be taken to ensure that their crowns are also separated from each other at such a distance - this complicates the spread of fire, reduces its speed.

 Myth number 3: Forest fires are inevitable, they are natural to nature.

-Although wildfires are indeed a natural phenomenon, their current intensity and prevalence are not at all natural, it is one of the factors affecting changes in the planet’s climate.
+Although wildfires are indeed a natural phenomenon, their current intensity and prevalence are not at all natural, they are one of the factors influencing changes in the planet's climate.

-Between 1930 and 1980, when the weather conditions on Earth were on average different — cooler and wetter — we observed fewer fires.
-But as the climate grew hotter and drier in the last four decades, the number of fires grew.
-There were two years between 1980 and 1999, when more than 2,4 million hectares burned out in forest fires in the United States.
-And from 2000 to 2017, there were 10 years when this indicator was exceeded.
+Between 1930 and 1980, when the average weather conditions on Earth were different - cooler and wetter - we saw fewer fires.
+But as the climate has grown hotter and drier in the past four decades, the number of fires has increased.
+Between 1980 and 1999, there were two years when more than 2,4 million hectares of forest fires burned out in the United States.
+And from 2000 to 2017 there were 10 years when this figure was exceeded.

 In the period between 1978 and 2013 for years across the planet, the duration of the forest fire season increased by about 19%.